 Writer: G. Willow Wilson

 We saw with the latest events in “Joker War” that Barbara Gordon is reassessing her current path.
 DC Comics should take that further by having Barbara merge her Batgirl and Oracle life.
-In the process Barbara can form her own Birds of Prey while becoming mentor to two former Batgirls in Stephanie Brown and Cassandra Cain.
-In the process Barbara can serve a role both on the front lines and behind the scenes depending on the story.
+In the process Barbara can form her own Birds of Prey while becoming a mentor to two former Batgirls in Stephanie Brown and Cassandra Cain.
+This way Barbara can serve a role both on the front lines and behind the scenes depending on the story.
 Bringing in G. Willow Wilson would help in that as she has shown she knows how to write young, up-and-coming heroes from her Ms. Marvel run.

 Writer: David F. Walker

 After a brief stint under the superhero name of Drake, Tim Drake came back to his senses and went back to his Robin identity and iconic costume.
-Now with so much confusion with Tim’s character as of late DC Comics should give Tim a chance to show why he was such a successful Robin with a long running solo series pre-Flashpoint.
+Now with so much confusion with Tim’s character as of late DC Comics should show why he was successful as Robin with a long running solo series pre-Flashpoint.
 There is already a set-up for the character in place to have Tim actually go to college after what happened over in Detective Comics during Tynion’s run.
 And David F. Walker would be a great choice for that as he has been working on writing the character alongside Brian Bendis over in Young Justice.
 A Robin title would be a great chance for Walker to show what he can do solo after his good work on Young Justice and Naomi.

 Writer: Ram V

 Sort of like Batman and Detective Comics, Ram V should have the chance to continue his work on Catwoman.
 He just started his run on the series.
 Through his work on Catwoman and Justice League Dark, Ram V has shown he knows how to write fun and dark adventures.
-Seeing what he can do as Catwoman continues to break out on her own once again should continue in 2021.
+Seeing what he can do as Catwoman continues to break out on her own once again should be something we see continue in 2021.